Continued from Scattered Mennonite

 I figured out very quickly what kind of dietsch person Nancy was.
 We never used the word Mennoniten (Mennonites) to describe ourselves.
 We referred to ourselves only as dietsche menschen (German people) she was dietsche but I could tell that she was not Old Colony, because she had really short hair and she was wearing pants.

-That’s how I knew that she might either be konfe'rensa (general conference Mennonite) or äwa jebocket (bucked over) which is a term used to describe someone who doesn’t belong to a dietsche Kjoakj (German church) and has joined the World.
+That’s how I knew that she might either be konfe'rensa (general conference Mennonite) or äwa jebocket (tipped over) which is a term used to describe someone who doesn’t belong to a dietsche Kjoakj (German church) and has joined the World.

 When I came back into my living room and saw the two of them sitting on that hideous floral love seat that Mark had given me, I thought to myself, “I have to get rid of that as soon as possible.”

 I liked the sound of that even better than Hilary’s wonderful, wonderful, wonderful words about me being ambitious about school.
 I didn’t even ask what else he was charged with or how long he would be put away or anything.
-I was just so relieved to be done with it and to be able to get out of there.
+I was just relieved to be done with it and to be able to get out of there.

 “We checked and cleared your cousin’s car and it’s ready for you to drive home,” said the police officer.